Most Forgiving Putters 2023

 We hear a lot about forgiving drivers, woods and irons but less so with the flat-stick.
 This shouldn't be the case though because many brands construct extremely forgiving putters that will help your game.

-Bearing all of this in mind, here are some of the most forgiving putters which feature in all shapes and sizes and are designed to get the ball rolling straight and true.
+Bearing all of this in mind, here are some of the most forgiving putters available on the market right now and are designed to get the ball rolling straight and true.
 Alternatively, if you are new to the game, you should also check out our guides on the best putters for beginners, or the best putters for high handicappers too.

 Most Forgiving Putters